lourencofsilva/dissertation/README.md

 ### `data-sources/`
 This directory contains scripts for collecting traffic and event data from various sources.

-### `influxdb-backup/`
-This directory provides backup files for setting up InfluxDB.
-Use these files to restore the database required for the project.

 ### `model/`
 This directory contains a framework for training predictive models for traffic sensors.
 Key files include: